stefanspringer1/SwiftXML/README.md

 </top>
 ```

-Note that there is no such mechanism to skip inserted content when not using `insertPrevious`, `insertNext`, or `replace`, e.g. when using `add`.
+Note that there is no such mechanism to skipping inserted content when not using `insertPrevious`, `insertNext`, or `replace`, e.g. when using `add`.
 Consider the combination `descendants.add`: there is then no “natural” way to correct the traversal of the tree.
 (A more common use case would be something like `descendants("table").add { XElement("caption") }`, so this should not be a problem in common cases, but something you should be aware of.)

 When using `insertNext`, `replace` etc. in chained iterators, what happens is that the definition of the content in the parentheses `{...}` get _executed_ each item in the sequence.
 In the genaral case, you should use the `collect` function to build content specifically for the current item.
 E.g. in the last example, you might use with the same result: